-The MaaS takes in business variables (often hundreds or thousands of inputs) and provides as output model results upon which business decisions can be made, & visualizations that augment decision support systems.
+The MaaS takes in business variables (often hundreds or thousands of inputs) and provides as output model results upon which business decisions can be predicated upon.
+And also visualizations that augment and support business decision support systems.
 As depicted in the above illustration, once different predictive models are built, tested and validated, they are ready to be used in real world production deployments.
 MaaS is essentially a way of deploying these advanced models as a part of software applications where they are offered as a software subscription.

 MaaS also enables cleaner separation of the Application development process and the Data Science workflow.

 Business Benefits from a MaaS approach

 - Exposing models to different lines of business thus increasing their usefulness and opening them up to feedback to help increase their accuracy.